zihorotto/zihorotto/README.md

 ## About Me

-I'm Otto Zihor, a passionate software developer with experience in building scalable and robust applications.
+I'm Otto Zihor, a passionate software developer.
-My main focus is on Java development, but I also have hands-on experience with frontend technologies like Angular and React, as well as various DevOps tools.
 I'm always eager to explore new challenges and continuously improve my skills.

 ---